 The course is organized into two main technical blocks:

 An action-oriented, highly participative approach will be used, with particular attention devoted to sharing international experiences with a view to their adaptation and practical application.
-Particular attention will be paid to the presentation of “good practices” through case studies reflecting experiences already gained locally and internationally.

-Course learning materials and tuition will be offered online in English and French.
+Course learning materials and tuition will be offered in English and French.
 The following requirements are therefore essential to participate in this course:

 By the end of this course, participants will be able to: